 The education program at High Point University has long been recognized for its excellence throughout North Carolina and the eastern United States.
 Our program is based within the liberal arts tradition; it is rigorous, field-centered and highly personalized.
-The teacher education programs at High Point University meet the requirements of both the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina State Board of Education.
+The teacher education programs at High Point University meet the requirements of the North Carolina State Board of Education.

 Effective Fall 2019: